PTSSpace/MANIsimulation/README.md

 	$ source devel/setup.bash
 	```

-If you are not **_very_** familiar with catkin, and/or do not fully understand the steps taken above: http://wiki.ros.org/catkin/Tutorials
+If you are not **_very_** familiar with catkin and/or would not be able to explain the steps taken above: http://wiki.ros.org/catkin/Tutorials

 ### Installing

 It is assumed that you have installed catkin and sourced your environment.

 Clone MANIsimulation into your catkin workspace.

 ```
 cd ~/catkin_ws/src